fyac44/clarity_CC_SAMII/clarity_CPC1/INSTALL.md

 In total, there are 3 kernels that must be compiled with nvidia toolkit to take advantage of the GPU.

 It is important to make sure that the cuda toolkit is well installed.
-To check it type `nvcc --version`.
+To check it type `nvcc --version` in the terminal.
 It should return the version of the cuda compiler.

 More information can be found [here](https://developer.nvidia.com/cuda-toolkit)